 The church was built according to the plan of Hagia Sophia at Constantinople (Istanbul) but in a smaller size.
 It has the shape of a cross and is 22 metres long, 11.6 metres wide and 12.7 metres tall.
 In the centre of the floor of the church there is an exceptional paved mosaic with many beautiful multi-colored stones.
 French archaeologist Charles Texier (1802-1871) visited Trebizond in 1836 and in his book Byzantine Architecture (London 1864) wrote:

 The beautiful mosaic floor at the centre of the church can be considered one of the most extraordinary examples of the Byzantine marble mosaics which has survived until the present, perhaps the finest now in existence.

-Scottish historian George Finlay (1799-1875) described the mosaic floor fairly fully in his manuscript journal:
+Scottish historian George Finlay (1799-1875) described the mosaic floor fairly fully in his manuscript journal by saying:

 The pavement under the dome is richly worked in porphyry serpentine coloured and gilt glass and most firmly cemented.
 This is true Byzantine style though better executed than usual.